jeremyfprice/educ2201-course_tools_and_practices/keeping_in_touch.md

 # Stay Current by Keeping In Touch Outside of Class

 Communications between me and you outside of class will occur over email.
-Please ***do not send me a message through Blackboard***.
+Please ***do not send me messages through Blackboard***.
 Please make sure to **check your Fairmont State email on a regular basis** (at least 4-5 times per week).
 If you do not have a smart phone, a computer or internet access at home or in your dorm room, make it a regular practice to go to the library and check your email there.

 ###How to Write an Email to Your Professors